-The Timeout or (TO flag), (bit [0] of the Flags Register) reads back a '1' if the LM3560 is active in Flash mode and the Timeout period expires before the Flash pulse is terminated.
-The flash pulse can be terminated before the Timeout period expires by pulling the STROBE pin low (with Enable Register bit [5] = 0), or by writing a (0,0) to bit [1:0] of the Enable Register.
-The TO flag is reset to '0' by pulling HWEN low, removing power to the LM3560, or reading the Flags Register.
+The Timeout or (TO flag), (bit [0] of the Flags Register), reads back a (1) if the LM3559 is active in Flash mode and the Timeout period expires before the Flash pulse is terminated.
+The flash pulse can be terminated before the Timeout period expires by pulling the STROBE pin low (with Enable Register bit [5] = 0), or by writing a (0,0) to bits [1:0] of the Enable Register.
+The TO flag is reset to (0) by pulling HWEN low, removing power to the LM3559, reading the Flags Register, or when the next Flash pulse is triggered.

-THERMAL SHUTDOWN FLAG
+THERMAL SHUTDOWN

-When the thermal shutdown threshold is tripped a '1' gets written to bit [1] of the Flags Register (Thermal Shutdown bit).
-The LM3560's flash, torch, or privacy modes cannot be restarted until the Flags Register has been read back, or when the device is shut down and started up again.
+When the LM3559's die temperature reaches +150°C, the boost converter shuts down, and the NFET and PFET turn off.
+Additionally, the active current source (LED1 and/or LED2) turn off.
+When the thermal shutdown threshold is tripped a (1) gets written to bit [1] of the Flags Register (Thermal Shutdown bit).
+The LM3559 will not start up again until the die temperature falls to below +135°C and the Flags Register is read back, or when the device is shut down and started up again.